*This article was originally published in July of 2018. Most recent update was October 3 2019.

 How To Get To Suesca From Bogota

-But to get you going in the right direction, you will want to head towards the Portal del Norte Station.
-If your bus doesn’t terminate there (which most won’t), you will most likely have to transfer at the Alcala station, which is six stops before the terminal.
+But to get you going in the right direction, you will want to head towards the Terminal del Norte station.
+If your bus doesn’t terminate there (which most won’t), you will most likely have to transfer at the Alcala station.

 Keep in mind that Bogota is a huge city with some serious congestion issues.
 These buses get absolutely packed during peak times.
 Allow for lots of time to arrive.

-Once inside you will see another sign which reads “Suesca”.
+Once inside you can ask or look around for signs which say “Suesca”.
 The fare from here is 7,000COP (May 2019) and takes about one hour.

 Parking and Access Issues